Blame the fellas at the freakin' FCC

 - "Boxing Daria": The N didn't like the tragic backstory of Daria's parents arguing over her inability to socialize with other kids.
 Because of this, the last episode (not counting the movie "Is It College Yet?") is "Prize Fighters," since the episode that came before this one is "My Night at Daria's," which was also banned.

 - Dexter's Laboratory: From the first season, a Dial 'M' for Monkey segment called "Barbequor" was pulled as it depicted a Camp Gay version of the Silver Surfer called "The Silver Spooner."
-While the fact that he was a Camp Gay stereotype would be grounds for having the segment cut (as many Moral Guardians — at least in America.
-Your country may vary — do believe that having a homosexual character on a children's show is a sign that the show is corrupt and immoral), the real reason it got banned was because the creators of the Silver Surfer comics complained that their character was used without permission, and in America, edits for copyright/trademark infringement always trump edits for content.
+While the fact that he was a Camp Gay stereotype would be grounds for having the segment cut (as many Moral Guardians do believe that having a homosexual character on a children's show is a sign that the show is corrupt and immoral), the real reason it got banned was because the creators of the Silver Surfer comicsnote complained that their character was used without permission, and in America, edits for copyright/trademark infringement always trump edits for content.

 - Batman: The Brave and the Bold: The episode "The Mask of Matches Malone" was banned in the US for an innuendo laden song sung by the Birds of Preynote .
-The episode did air in Australia though, and the infamous part has appeared on YouTube.
+The episode eventually did air in the U.S. with part of the sequence removed (Black Canary wiggling her finger while singing about Aquaman's "little fish") and it also aired in Australia, and the infamous part has appeared on YouTube.